saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 ```
 // filename: tests/BaseTest.java
 // ...
+  public TestRule watcher;{
+    // ...
     @Override
           protected void failed(Throwable throwable, Description description) {
               if (host.equals("saucelabs")) {
                   sauceClient.jobFailed(sessionId);
                   System.out.println(String.format("https://saucelabs.com/tests/%s", sessionId));
               }
           }

           @Override
           protected void succeeded(Description description) {
               if (host.equals("saucelabs")) {
                   sauceClient.jobPassed(sessionId);
               }
           }
+        };
 // ...
 ```

-Once a Sauce job is established we're able to get the session ID from `RemoteWebDriver` and store it's string value in` sessionId`. youthen create an instance of `SauceREST` (which connects to the Sauce API) and store the session in `sauceClient`.
+Once a Sauce Job is started we're able to get the session ID from `RemoteWebDriver` and store it's string value in the `sessionId` variable.
+You then connect to the session of the Sauce REST client (which connects to the Sauce API) and use TestWatcher to send either a passed or failed status using the Sauce REST API.

-With a conditional check in each you make sure the sauceClient commands only trigger when a Sauce session has been established.
+With a conditional check in each `@Override` statement you make sure the sauceClient commands only trigger when a Sauce session has been established.

 When a test is successful the `succeeded()` method will fire, marking the Sauce job for the test as `passed`.
-When a test fails the failed method will trigger, and the job will be marked as `failed`.
+When a test fails the `failed()` method will trigger, and the job will be marked as `failed`.
 When there's a failure, we'll want to know the URL to view the job on [Sauce Labs](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link) so you concatenate the URL and output it to the console using the `System.out.println` command.

 Now when you run `mvn clean test -Dhost=saucelabs` in terminal, then check your [Sauce Labs dashboard](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link).
 On the right you should be able to see a status of passed with each test.